luisspuerto/CC-Licenses.md/readme.md

 # Creative Commons Licenses in Markdown

 These are some creative commons license files in markdown to add to your projects.
-It's been forked from [@idleberg](https://github.com/idleberg)'s [Creative-Commons-Markdown repo](https://github.com/idleberg/Creative-Commons-Markdown).
+They're forked from [@idleberg](https://github.com/idleberg)'s [Creative-Commons-Markdown repo](https://github.com/idleberg/Creative-Commons-Markdown).

-- [ ] Do the to dos work here?

-1. alkjfa
-2. afklja
-3. aflkja
-	- klajfa
-		5. kajhkahf
-			6. kajfa

-- [ ] kljlajkfa
--

-(2) A list

-alfjkafl

-(@) A list
+Following is the original readme file form [@idleberg](https://github.com/idleberg).
+I use this repo for personal purposes.

+I've just changed the extensions of the files for the sake of conformity with my other files.

 ---